Canadian Copyright Act Review

 - Prohibit the removal or tampering of digital rights management (DRM) on content (also called digital locks)

 - Prohibit the removal or tampering of copyright information on works (also called rights management information)

 In relation to provisions benefiting consumers of copyright-protected materials,

-- amend the existing statutory damages so that there is a distinction between commercial and non-commercial infringement
+- Amend the existing statutory damages so that there’s a distinction between commercial and non-commercial infringement

-Learn more about Canadian copyright law and these recent developments in our unique online Canadian copyright law courses: Canadian Copyright Law eTutorial and the Certificate in Canadian Copyright Law.
-Our courses are designed to educate librarians and other non lawyers and help you navigate everyday copyright and licensing issues.
+Learn more about Canadian copyright law and these recent developments in our unique online copyright law courses: Canadian Copyright Law eTutorial and the Certificate in Canadian Copyright Law.
+Our courses are designed to demystify copyright and provide you with information and confidence to navigate everyday copyright and licensing issues.